Stringless Green Pod Bush Bean (Heirloom 50 Days)

 The 1930 Ferry catalog refers to this bean as primarily grown by market gardeners, but it is also a great choice for the home.
-Produces loads of meaty, juicy, and round 6”green beans that stay totally stringless and tender even at a large size.
+The Stringless Green Pod Bush Bean produces loads of meaty, juicy, and round 6” green beans that stay totally stringless and tender even at a large size.
 Excellent bean for canning, freezing, or market.

 Germination: 4-10 days

 Germination Temperature: Optimum soil temperatures 70-85ºF

 Seed Sowing Depth: 1” deep

 Outside Sowing: After the last frost with soil temperatures above 60ºF.
 Sow 2-3” apart.
 Planting in soil under 60ºF results in poor germination.

 How much does a packet plant: 25-foot single row